Detailed Action

 As per claim 11, the rejection of claim 1 further incorporated, D1 discloses,

-wherein [list] is used in the identification of the similar occasion and/or the similar resources, (D1, page 1, 3-4 discloses “In telecommunications there may be different reasons why a handover might be conducted… when phone is moving away… capacity… is used up… channel used by the phone becomes interfered by another phone using the same chancel in a different cell… practical realisation of handovers in a cellular network each cell is assigned a list of potential target cells, which can be used for handing over calls from this source cell to them.
+… identification of the occurrence of the second occasion, (D1, page 1, 3-4 discloses “In telecommunications there may be different reasons why a handover might be conducted… when phone is moving away… capacity… is used up… channel used by the phone becomes interfered by another phone using the same chancel in a different cell… practical realisation of handovers in a cellular network each cell is assigned a list of potential target cells, which can be used for handing over calls from this source cell to them.
 These potential target cells are called neighbors and the list is called neighbor list.
 Creating such a list for a given cell is not trivial and specialized computer tools are used”, page 1, “call is transferred to a different channel in the same cell or to a different channel in another cell in order to avoid interference”, page 4 “During a call one or more parameters of the signal in the channel in the source cell are monitored and assessed in order to decide when a handover may be necessary.
 The downlink (forward link) and/or uplink (reverse link) directions may be monitored.
 The handover may be requested by the phone or by the base station (BTS) of its source cell and, in some systems, by a BTS of a neighboring cell.
 The phone and the BTSes of the neighboring cells monitor each other's signals and the best target candidates are selected among the neighboring cells.
 In some systems, mainly based on CDMA, a target candidate may be selected among the cells which are not in the neighbor list.
-This is done in an effort to reduce the probability of interference due to the aforementioned near–far effect.” which clearly reads on list is used in the identification of the similar occasion and/or the similar resources.).
+This is done in an effort to reduce the probability of interference due to the aforementioned near–far effect.” which clearly reads on identification of the occurrence of the second occasion.).

 D1 fails to expressly disclose - wherein a LightFM machine learning model is used in…